 - Continue up the road until you get to wooded English Camp.
 Stop by the interpretive center to learn about the island’s history, tour a formal English garden and the old barracks.

 - Continue on West Valley Road until it merges with Roche Harbor Road.
-When you enter the resort through it’s signature arches, visit the San Juan Islands Sculpture Park.
-Explore more than 150 sculptures on 20 acres in meadows, around a pond and along serene Westcott Bay.
+When you enter the resort through it’s signature arches, visit the San Juan Sculpture Park.
+Explore more than 100 sculptures on 20 acres in meadows, around a pond and along Westcott Bay.

 - In Roche Harbor stroll the docks, wander the gardens, and admire yachts from all over the world.
-Have lunch at the Madrona Grill or the Lime Kiln Café before heading back.
+Have lunch at the Lime Kiln Café before heading back.

 - Take Roche Harbor Road back to Friday Harbor.
-Stop by San Juan Vineyards on the way for a wine tasting.
+Stop by San Juan Vineyards on the way for a wine tasting and a look at Mona, the island camel (yes, you heard that right).